FunForks/Merge_Conflict/README.md

 Owner, when you receive notification of the PR created by your team member:
 1. Visit your repository on GitHub
 2. Click on the Pull Request tab
+3. Refresh the page if necessary
-3. If there is a Feedback PR, you can ignore it: this would have been generated automatically by GitHub Classrooms, so that your mentors can provide you feedback on your work.
+4. If there is a Feedback PR, you can ignore it: this would have been generated automatically by GitHub Classrooms, so that your mentors can provide you feedback on your work.
-4. Click on the most recent pull request.
+5. Click on the most recent pull request.
 Its name could be either the title that your team member used for the most recent commit message (e.g. "Fix bug, header and list type"), or a prettified version of the branch name (e.g. "Bug Fix").

 ![Pull Request page](screenshots/pullrequest.png)